 I will then add 1 teaspoon of the ground coffee, making sure if it dry, and add 1 teaspoon of essential oil on it.

-Once the oils and the lye have reached similar temperature (100-110 F) and they are roughly 10 degrees apart, you can add the lye to the oils and start stick blending until you reach a light trace.
+Once the oils and the lye have reached similar temperature (around 43 C-110 F) and they are roughly 10 degrees apart, you can add the lye to the oils and start stick blending until you reach a light trace.
 This is when the soap leaves a faint trail when left dripping on the soap batter.

 At the stage, we also incorporate our essential oils and coffee mix and mix well with a spatula until well incorporated.
 Stick blend a few more seconds to reach a slightly thicker trace and pour into your chosen moulds.

 Leave to harden in the mould for about 24 hours, and once hard, gently remove it from the mould and leave to cure (meaning for any left-over lye to evaporate from the soap) for at least 4 weeks, better if 6!